rajiv03/DeepDrugV/README.md

 ## DeepDrugV
 DeepDrugV constructs the voronoi diagram (VD) of protein binding site/pocket or ligand structure based on the 3D or 2D coordinate structure.
-3D coordinate will be projected into 2D plane by perspective projection; Px= x/1-z, Py= y/1-z

 ## Requirements
 1. Python 2.7+